 However, if your idea of a great vacation is to spend your days going from place to place, seeing everything, like I like to do, you should think carefully about where you stay.

-The main sights in St Lucia are along the west coast, and cluster around the town of Soufriere; I wrote a separate article about the things to see there, inside or near the Pitons Management Area.
-But there are other things to see all over the island.
+The main sights in St Lucia are along the west coast, and cluster around the town of Soufriere; I wrote a separate article about the things to see there, inside or near the Pitons Management Area, a UNESCO World Heritage site which includes the Pitons and the Tet Paul Nature Trail.
+These are among the best things to see in St Lucia, especially for nature lovers, but there are other things to see all over the island.
 Look at the embedded map, where I’ve marked all of the sights that interested me, and you’ll see what I mean.

 So where should you stay on St Lucia?